 Aside from retirement accounts as such, it helps to diversify your portfolio with investment accounts like stocks, bonds, CDs, savings accounts, mutual funds, FIAs, and more.

 Each one of these options has its own set of advantages and limitations, and they all have different “rules” by which they work.
 So be sure to get sound financial advice before investing.

 5. Be Sure Your Health Expenses Are Covered

-Overwhelming medical bills is the number one cause of bankruptcy in the US today.
-This is especially a risk for older people who often have major health problems in their retirement years.
+Overwhelming medical bills can especially be a risk for older people who may have major health problems in their retirement years.

 6. Consider Working During Retirement